Barata-Ribeiro/sabia/README.md

 This repository contains both the backend and frontend implementations of **Sabiá**.
 The backend is powered by **Java Spring Boot**, ensuring reliable performance and security.
 The frontend is built with Next.js, offering a dynamic and responsive user interface.
 Together, these technologies create a fully functional and visually appealing microblogging platform.

+**Attention❗**

+This project does not include many advanced features found in commercial social networks like X (formerly Twitter).
+Complex algorithms and resource-intensive functionalities such as trending topics, sophisticated recommendation systems, and real-time updates are not supported.
+This project aims to demonstrate fundamental concepts and a scalable architecture using modern web development technologies, rather than replicating the full feature set of a production-level social network.

 ## Demo
 ![Sabiá](screenshot_demo.png "Sabiá")